Our Optometrists & Eye Health

 Dr. Lara Farah graduated from The Ohio State University and the New England College of Optometry.
 Her past experience includes rotations specializing in pediatrics, contact lenses and ocular disease.
 She is licensed to practice in Massachusetts.

 Dr. Lena Desjardins is a California native and attended the University of California at Davis where she received her Bachelor of Science in Biological Sciences.
-Dr. Lorenzana’s professional education was at the New England College of Optometry in Boston where her clinical training included primary eye care, pediatrics, contact lenses, low vision, and surgery co-management for cataract and LASIK surgery.
-Dr. Lorenzana is a member of the American Optometric Association, and Massachusetts Society of Optometrists.
+Dr. Desjardins’s professional education was at the New England College of Optometry in Boston where her clinical training included primary eye care, pediatrics, contact lenses, low vision, and surgery co-management for cataract and LASIK surgery.
+Dr. Desjardins is a member of the American Optometric Association, and Massachusetts Society of Optometrists.
 She is currently Licensed in Massachusetts and New Hampshire.